Overview

 Context fetch is how your AI agent gets relevant context from stored memories.
 When your agent needs to know a user’s preferences, recall past conversations, or understand organizational context, it calls the retrieval API.
 Synap returns a structuredContextResponse containing facts, preferences, episodes, and emotions ranked by relevance to the query.

-Context fetch is designed to sit in your agent’s hot path — the fast mode targets 50-100ms latency, making it suitable for real-time conversation flows.
+Context fetch is designed to sit in your agent’s hot path: the fast mode is lower-latency than accurate, making it suitable for real-time conversation flows.

 The primary retrieval interface issdk.conversation.context.fetch().
 It returns context relevant to a specific conversation, enriched with memories from the user’s broader history.